Ballistic Goggles Can Prevent Eye Injuries From Air Guns

-Unfortunately, eye damage from an air gun injury is often long lasting.
-In the study, nearly three out of 10 young patients who suffered air-gun injuries still had poor eyesight after treatment, with visual acuity worse than 20/50.
+Unfortunately, eye damage from an air gun injury is often long-lasting.
+In one study, about 3 out of 10 young patients who suffered air-gun injuries still had poor eyesight after treatment, with visual acuity worse than 20/50.

-Here are some of the types of eye trauma ophthalmologists see frequently from air gun use:
+Here are the most common types of eye injuries from air guns:

-There are no laws in the U.S. that regulate air guns.
+Studies suggest that most air gun eye injuries occur in children who are not wearing eye protection.
+There are no federal laws in the U.S. that regulate air guns or require safety goggles.
 Many states allow children under the age of 18 to buy and use these so-called “toy” weapons.
 Without using these guns responsibly, kids—and adults—are risking their vision.

 - “Ballistic” eyewear is designed for use with air guns and other weapons.
 Ballistics means the movement of objects that are shot or forced to move forward through the air.
 Ballistic safety eyewear is strong enough for military use, and is rated differently by American National Standards Institute (ANSI) than civilian safety eyewear.